deepanshs/mrsimulator/docs/user_guide/method/method.rst

 .. note::

-    Before writing your own custom Method, check if any of our pre-built methods in the :ref:`methods_library_documentation` can serve your needs.
+    Before writing a custom Method, check if any of our pre-built methods in the :ref:`methods_library_documentation` can serve your needs.

 Overview